-In May 2007, the Port Authority issued \$7,675,000 principal amount of special obligation development revenue bonds for the purpose of financing costs of the acquisition, construction, installation, equipping, improvement, and development, in cooperation with the Village of Fairfax, Ohio, of public infrastructure improvements.
-The improvements financed include road and street improvements, public utility (water, sanitary sewer, and storm water control facilities), and public safety improvements, in support of a mixed-use commercial development generally known as Red Bank Village.
-Revenues to support the payment of the bonds consist primarily of service payments to be made in lieu of certain exempted taxes assigned by the Village to the Port Authority under a cooperative agreement and assigned by the Port Authority to the bond trustee.
+In January 2008, the Port Authority issued \$14,315,000 principal amount of special obligation development revenue bonds and \$6,115,000 of taxable special obligation development revenue bonds for the purpose of financing costs of the acquisition, construction, installation, equipping, improvement, and development, in cooperation with Sycamore Township, Ohio, of public infrastructure improvements.
+The improvements financed include an approximately 2,500 space public parking garage and related infrastructure improvements, in support of a mixed-use commercial development generally known as Kenwood Towne Place and other neighboring properties including the Kenwood Town Center Mall.
+Revenues to support the payment of the bonds consist primarily of service payments to be made in lieu of certain exempted taxes assigned by Sycamore Township to the Port Authority under a cooperative agreement and assigned by the Port Authority to the bond trustee.
+Bear Creek Capital, LLC manages those facilities for the Port Authority.
+The management agreement has an initial term ending on January 1, 2023 and requires that the manager pay related costs, including taxes, insurance, and costs of operation, maintenance, and repair.